dwrobel/flatcam/README.md

 - remade the TclCommand Paint to work in the new configuration of the the app (the painting functions are now in their own tool, Paint Tool)
 - fixed a bug in the Properties Tool
 - added a new TcL Command named Nregions who generate non-copper regions
+- added a new TclCommand named Bbox who generate a bounding box.

 23.08.2019